tlyleung/tlyleung.github.io/_posts/2023-10-30-deepracer.markdown

 vec_env = VecNormalize(vec_env, norm_obs=False, norm_reward=True)
 ```

 Next, we initialise the Proximal Policy Optimization (PPO) model using the Stable Baselines3 library.
-We use the recommended hyperparameters from the reinforcement learning training framework [RL Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo/blob/e4667b60f8dc5a753261770255951cef657770b1/hyperparams/ppo.yml#L350) and train the model for a total of 2,000,000 timesteps over all the environments.
+We use the recommended hyperparameters from the reinforcement learning training framework RL Baselines3 Zoo[^raffin20] and train the model for a total of 2,000,000 timesteps over all the environments.

 ```python